 Learning the rhythm and cadence of their speech pattern and working along with it, knowing what to do if they improvise something is a skill that goes unnoticed most of the time even by the speakers themselves.

 Teleprompting is another case of “if you’re doing it right nobody notices but if you’re doing it wrong it stands out.”

 That is so true.
 If something goes wrong during a prompter read there could be many factors that could be to blame.

-No matter what the issue is or who’s fault it is, all eyes initially look at the teleprompter operator until what actually happened is revealed 🙂 Lovely. haha.
+No matter what the issue is or who’s at fault, all eyes initially look at the teleprompter operator until what actually happened is revealed.

-We’re used to it, although I must say nearly 98% of our gigs have run very smooth because we bring our experience and we work with great clients and A/V personnel that as a team, makes everyone look great.
+With proper planning on both sides, 99% of our gigs have run very smooth without incident because we bring our experience and work with our clients as a team, which helps make everyone look great.

 So When you consider the price or quote that Midnight Creative Productions gives you, we hope that you’ll appreciate what you’re actually getting in return.

 Because understand that you are paying for more than just a worker to fill the needs of your production, project or event.